 Note: T-56 transmissions have a recessed front intermediate plate.
-The 3" "A" dimension does not apply to these transmissions because of the recessed intermediate plate.
-Place a straight edge across the face of the throw out bearing surface when the bearing is fully compressed and measure to the flange of intermediate plate that touches the bellhousing.
+Place a straight edge across the face of the throw out bearing surface and measure to the front face of the front intermediate plate.
 The bearing assembly on the T-56 is nested inside the front intermediate plate.
 This "B" dimension must be determined to be certain you have the correct style bearing assembly.
-When you have established both your "A" and "B" dimensions subtract "B" from "A" and your equation should be between .100" to .250" of clearance.
-If you can not achieve that acceptable clearance please call the McLeod Tech Line (714) 630-3668.
-For more info.

 (Step 2).
 Before installing the hydraulic throw out Bearing Assembly let's take a look at your master cylinder and pedal assembly combination.
 Key parts to the system: